Western Australia Public Service Salary Scales 2025–2026

 About Western Australia Public Service Salary Scales

-The Western Australia Public Service uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The Western Australia Public Service uses a structured classification system with 13 classification levels to determine salary for public sector employees — from Level 1 ($65,728$74,951) up to Class 4 ($235,747$235,747).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information